tinyclub/linux-lab/README.md

     Note: while put file from Qemu board to host, must create an empty file in host firstly.
 Buggy?

-* The fourth one is using 9p virtio (tested on vexpress-a9 board)
+* The fourth one is using 9p virtio (tested on vexpress-a9 and virt board)

     Reconfigure the kernel with: